debraysimon/tpxle-doc/docs/AbeewayRefGuide/Parameters-default-configuration/firmware-parameters.md

 :::tip Notes

-(1) Before V1.7 MCU application firmware version, WIFI position payloads were all encrypted, this parameter is for backward compatibility only and only non-cyphered payload should be use in new application.
+(1) Before V1.7 MCU application firmware version, Wi-Fi position payloads were all encrypted, this parameter is for backward compatibility only and only non-cyphered payload should be use in new application.

 (2) If the bit is set, the Bluetooth advertising is activated when the tracker is turned on (Micro Tracker/Smart Badge), or in case of Compact Tracker when the special [Reed switch](../functioning/user-interfaces/#reed-switch-interface) sequence is detected.